ad-freiburg/elevant/docs/use_custom_knowledge_base.md

-# Use a Custom Ontology
+# Use a Custom Knowledge Base

-This section explains the steps you need to take if you want to use ELEVANT to evaluate linking results for linkers and benchmarks that link to a custom ontology or knowledge base.
+This section explains the steps you need to take if you want to use ELEVANT to evaluate linking results for linkers and benchmarks that link to a custom knowledge base or ontology.

-Note that some features are not available when using a custom ontology.
-E.g. some error categories like metonyms, demonyms (which might not even make sense for your ontology) and rare errors can not be evaluated separately.
+Note that some features are not available when using a custom knowledge base.
+E.g. some error categories like metonyms, demonyms (which might not even make sense for your knowledge base) and rare errors can not be evaluated separately.

-Instead of following the instructions in [Get the Data](../README.md#get-the-data), perform the following steps within the docker container to setup ELEVANT for your custom ontology:
+Instead of following the instructions in [Get the Data](../README.md#get-the-data), perform the following steps within the docker container to setup ELEVANT for your custom KB:

 1) Remove all subdirectories in `evaluation-results/` and all contents of the `benchmarks/` directory: